zdomjus60/PyMuPDF-Translator/README.md

 ## Features

-- Translates text between any two languages supported by Google Translate.
+- Translates text between any two languages supported by Google Translate or using a local MarianMT model.
 - Extracts images from the PDF and embeds them in the output HTML.
+- Automatic detection and conversion of both internal (table of contents) and external (web) hyperlinks.
 - Preserves the original top-to-bottom order of text and images.
 - Uses multithreading to accelerate the translation of multi-page documents.
 - Command-line interface for ease of use.